 Raw materials: EU imports most from the United States and Brazil

 Raw materials (SITC Sections 2 and 4) include non-manufactured goods like oilseeds, cork, wood, pulp, textile fibres, ores and other minerals as well as animal and vegetable oils.

-China, with 21 %, was the largest export destination of raw materials from the EU, followed by Turkey and the United States who each have a share of 10 % (see Figure 7).
-EU imports of raw materials came mainly from the United States and Brazil with 14 % and 12 % respectively.
-The next four partners for EU imports were Russia, Ukraine, Canada (all 6 %) and Indonesia (5 %) were the other main exporters.
-The main six countries accounted for 48 % of EU imports.
+China, with 17 %, was the largest export destination of raw materials from the EU, followed by the United Kingdom with 14 % (see Figure 8).
+EU imports of raw materials came mainly from the United States and Brazil with 12 % and 10 % respectively.

 More details on trade in raw materials can be found in this article on raw materials.